klesk88/UnrealDebugFramework/README.md

 A FILTER is a statically allocated CPP class which allows the user to select a FEATURE only when the object selected in debug mode passes its conditions.
 For example, if the user defines a Filter that returns true only if the object selected is an AI (has an AIController), then if a FEATURE makes use of this, it will only show up in the Debug Selectable Tree when the object selected is an AI (has an AIController).
-To create a new Filter the user needs to extend the IKLDebugImGuiFilterInterface (found in KLDebugImGuiUser module) and use the appropriate setup detailed in the .h file.
+To create a new Filter the user needs to extend the IKLDebugFilterInterface (found in KLDebugImGuiUser module) and use the appropriate setup detailed in the .h file.
 Here an example:

 ```
 .h

-class FClassFilter final : public IKLDebugImGuiFilterInterface
+class FClassFilter final : public IKLDebugFilterInterface
 {
    ...
 };